 Initially, the scheme began as a transaction tax on items like hats and newspapers, but in 1765, the Stamp Act attempted to enforce these taxes on territories around the British empire.
 Unfortunately for the UK, it led to the Boston Tea Party: the catalyst to America’s War of Independence.

 In modern times, stamp duty is used as a tax on property purchases.
 For a long time, a flat rate of 1% was paid on properties that cost more than £60,000.
 In 1997, then Chancellor of the Exchequer Gordon Brown changed this to 1.5% for homes over £250,000 and 2% for those over £500,000.
 In 2014, Chancellor George Osbourne then introduced a brand new structure on homes over £125,000.
 We still use this structure today.

-To work out what you should be paying in stamp duty, there is a calculator on the HMRC website.
+To work out what you should be paying in stamp duty, check out our Stamp Duty calculator.
 You can calculate what you owe depending on whether you’re buying your first property, whether it’s a second home, the overall value of the property and more.

 Congratulations!
 You’re buying a house.